 Does a Domestic Helper’s Nationality Matter?

 Searching for the right helper is not always an easy task as there is a lot of contradicting information out there that can cause confusion among employers-to-be.
 It can be difficult to distinguish between urban myths and actual truths.
-Whether a helper’s nationality matters when looking at hiring help to give us a hand at home depends on your needs and requirements.
+Whether a helper’s nationality matters when hiring a helper to give us a hand at home depends on your needs and requirements.

 It is important to avoid falling into stereotypes by linking certain personal attributes – such as honesty, reliability, hard work or even a caring attitude – to certain nationalities.
 It is never possible to ascertain those based on nationality only.
-It is worth keeping in mind that they vary across individuals and hardly are the monopoly of a nation over another.
+It is worth keeping in mind that they vary across individuals and nationality is hardly the only cause.
 Everyone has their working style and a unique personal attitude – and, as such, no generalizations can (nor should) be made.

 What matters the most is how well you identify your needs and how clear you are about your expectations.
 Based on these, you will be able to establish criteria – and on these only – against which to assess helper profiles: